 Three factors are crucial in creating the perfect setting for your video chatting session: appropriate lighting, a suitable background and a sense of orderliness.

 To set up great lighting for your perfect scene, set up multiple sources of light projection.
-Light should never be projected directly at you.
+The light should never be projected directly to you.
 The best position for a light source is behind your desktop or laptop screen.

 Make sure that the lighting consists of warmer tones instead of the bright, luminous, commercial lighting you often find.
 If you don’t use warmer tones, skin imperfections will be more visible or a greasy effect might take over your face.
 In particular, a bright light cast under your eyes will make you appear to have fatigued, baggy eyes – or worse, will make you appear wrinkly and old!

 With a bit of planning, it’s quick and easy to create a suitable background.
 Strive for simplicity and elegance in your background.
 You don’t want to distract the person who is chatting with you.
 A single, dark-coloured background is a better choice than one with a multi-coloured range of dark and light colours combined with patterns that may cast a variety of shadows onto your face.

 In addition, make sure the background – and that means anything that your fellow chatter can see behind and around you – is clean and tidy.
 A disorderly background will, of course, be distracting.

 Look Your Best in Video: Polish Your Appearance